Kordylewski cloud: Later observations and debate

 Later observation attempts from space were conducted; space-based observations have the advantage of avoiding atmospheric airglow.
 In 1975, researcher J. R. Roach analyzed photographic data collected from 1969 to 1970 by the sixth Orbiting Solar Observatory telescope (OSO-6).
 The imagery was taken in green visible light, (Note: Data was taken at a wavelength of 5000 angstroms (500 nm), corresponding to "green" light at 498–530 nm.) revealing clouds near both Lagrange points that appeared to librate around each point.
-A team of researchers led by R. H. Munro analyzed data taken by the coronograph aboard the Skylab space station, aiming to detect potential forward scattered sunlight by the clouds.
+A team of researchers led by Richard H. Munro analyzed data taken by the coronograph aboard the Skylab space station, aiming to detect potential forward scattered sunlight by the clouds.
 No clouds could be distinguished against the solar coronal background.
 In 1991–1992, the Japanese Hiten spacecraft made single looping passes around the lunar and points, failing to detect the dust clouds with its dust counting instrument.

 With mixed observational results, several astronomers expressed skepticism of the Kordylewski clouds' existence.
 In 1969, Roosen and Wolff published an article arguing against the existence of dust clouds within the Earth–Moon system, asserting on theoretical grounds that any such clouds would be unstable and destroyed by perturbations from the Sun or from the Moon's orbital eccentricity.
 Instead, they suggested that reported positive detections may be due to passing interplanetary dust clouds.
-In 1970, astronomer Naosuke Sekiguchi computed the behavior of dust, stating that dust tends to disperse from the lunar Lagrange points and suggested that positive detections may have been transient dispersing clouds.
+In 1970, Naosuke Sekiguchi computed the behavior of dust, stating that dust tends to disperse from the lunar Lagrange points and suggested that positive detections may have been transient dispersing clouds.
 A similar analysis conducted by GP.
 Horedt, meanwhile, was inconclusive regarding dust behavior near the Lagrange points.
 Other astronomers suggested the possibility that the Kordylewski clouds quickly vary in structure over time as an explanation to conflicting ground observations.
-Additionally, successful reported observations of a cloud at the point are around three times more common than those for the point.
+Successful reported observations of a cloud at the point are around three times more common than those for the point.